Create a Kubernetes cluster

 2. Select a location.
 This example uses Zonal and sets the zone to us-central-1-c.
 Adjust according to your preference, and click Next.

-The Google Cloud Console presents an entry for your created Kubernetes cluster.
-For example:
+The Google Cloud Console shows the record for your created Kubernetes cluster.

 Install kubectl from the Google Cloud SDK